 Offers life skills and educational programs to Meskwaki youth to improve their well-being and give them a sense of place and tradition in the Tribal community.

 National Congress of American Indians (NCAI)

-Highlights opportunities for American Indian and Alaskan Native youth to participate in events on a national scale, such as policy advocacy in Washington, DC.
+Highlights opportunities for American Indian and Alaska Native youth to participate in events on a national scale.
 NCAI supports Native youth in their commitment to their communities.

 Tribal Youth Program